Up to Our Hips: Tracks

 Robb theorised that the title of the album's opening track, "Come in Number 21", referred to a chart position.
 It features Stranglers-esque keyboard work against a 1960s-like chord progression.
 "I Never Want an Easy Life If Me and He Were Ever to Get There" was inspired by disagreements and tense situations that Burgess would be in with Collins.
 The chorus sections were influenced by the Beatles' "I Am the Walrus" (1967).
 Discussing the pop rock track "Can't Get Out of Bed", Burgess said he wrote from the perspective of Collins and what was going through his head during the robbery.
 The title referred to how Burgess and Collins would often be awake early working on song ideas, while the rest of the band did not wake until midday.
 The song started out as a Small Faces-indebted instrumental, evoking the material on their 1968 album Ogdens' Nut Gone Flake.
 The keyboard parts were reminiscent of those by Al Kooper of the Band.
 The song's bridge portion references John Lennon and Yoko Ono's bed-ins.
-"Feel Flows" evolved from a drum pattern from Brookes; its name is a reference to "Surf's Up" (1971) by the Beach Boys.
+"Feel Flows" evolved from a drum pattern from Brookes; its name is a reference to a song from the Surf's Up album (1971) by the Beach Boys.
 The song began under the name "It's Only the Music" and evokes the music of Can and Parliament.
 Burgess was impressed by the other members' contributions to the song; he convinced them to remove his vocal track from the song, leaving it as an instrumental.
 He had come up with lyrics for it but felt his singing was not to his satisfaction.